 - To understand the significance of various research methodology. - To understand the principles of biostatistics and its significances. - To understand the applied methodology for research.

-Unit-I: Introduction to Research and Process
+Unit-I

-- Review of literature.
+- 1. Objective and types of research.

 - 2. Study design.

-- 3. Sample size.
+- 3. Research process

-- 4. Sampling variability & significance.
+- 4. Sample size.

+- 5. Structure of a research proposal.

-- 5. Protocol writing.
+- 6. Protocol writing.

-- 6. Ethical aspects.
+- 7. Ethical aspects